5 Ways to Decompress and Look After Your Mental Health When Applying to Law School

 But they shouldn’t do so with the objective of always looking calm and serene, especially not when real crises in life or law practice are happening.
 Instead, the practices are there to help you accept and face what is there–in yourself or in life–and greet it with compassion.
 When you can do this, there will be no need to tell people how at peace you are because you’ll show it with your life, law practice, and leadership every day.

 Want to learn more about mindfulness and compassion?
-Check out my new book, How to Be a Badass Lawyer, which is available now.
+Check out my new book, How to Be a Badass Lawyer, for a simple guide to creating a meditation practice of your own in 30 days.
+And to share mindfulness with your little one, check out my new children’s book, Mommy Needs a Minute.

 Like this post?
 Subscribe to the blog here or follow us on social media: